Topical medication: Paste

-Paste combines three agents - oil, water, and powder.
+Paste combines three agents – oil, water, and powder.
 It is an ointment in which a powder is suspended.

 Powder

-Powder is either the pure drug by itself (talcum powder), or is made of the drug mixed in a carrier such as corn starch or corn cob powder (Zeosorb AF - miconazole powder).
+Powder is either the pure drug by itself (talcum powder), or is made of the drug mixed in a carrier such as corn starch or corn cob powder (Zeosorb AF – miconazole powder).
 Can be used as an inhaled topical (cocaine powder used in nasal surgery).

 Shake lotion

 A shake lotion is a mixture that separates into two or three parts over time.
 Frequently, an oil mixed with a water-based solution needs to be shaken into suspension before use and includes the instructions: "Shake well before use".

 Solid

 Medication may be placed in a solid form.
-Examples are deodorant, antiperspirants, astringents, and hemostatic agents.
+Examples are deodorants, antiperspirants, astringents, and hemostatic agents.
 Some solids melt when they reach body temperature (e.g. rectal suppositories).

 Sponge

-Certain contraceptive methods rely on sponge as a carrier of a liquid medicine.
+Certain contraceptive methods rely on sponge as a carrier of liquid medicine.
 Lemon juice embedded in a sponge has been used as a primitive contraception in some cultures.